PedroCristo/portfolio_project_3/README.md

 ### How to Play
 ![How to Play](./assets/images/readme/hangman-explanation-1.jpg)<br>
 ![How to Play](./assets/images/readme/hangman-message-back.jpg)<br>
-The player has 7 attempts to try to guess the right word by inputting letters or can try to input all the letters to correctly complete the full word try.
+The player has 7 attempts to try to guess the right word by inputting letters or can try to input all the letters to correctly complete the full .
 The word is randomly chosen by the computer from a list.
 * When the game starts the player can see how many letters are in the word [1] and the computer will ask the player to input a letter or a word [7].
 * If the player guesses the right letter, they will see a message from the computer [8] the letter guessed displayed in the word length [3], the hangman stage will remain the same [2] and the score will increase by 25 points [5]
 * If the player guesses a wrong letter, they will see a message from the computer [9] the letter guessed displayed in the wrong letters guesses [4], the hangman stage will turn to the next stage [2] and the number of attempts will decrease by 1 [6]